linrongbin16/lin.vim/README.md

 ## Introduction

-lin.vim is aimed to out of box, IDE-like editing features, high performance, light weight and friendly to most (Neo)VIM users.
+lin.vim is aimed to out of box, IDE-like editing features, high performance, light weight and friendly to most users.

-lin.vim is focused on and only on editing, it doesn't compile/package/debug projects, not tutorial for new (Neo)VIM users neither.
+lin.vim is focused on and only on editing, it doesn't compile/package/debug projects, not tutorial for new vim users neither.

 lin.vim solved such issues:

 - Solved the difficulty of choosing/grouping/configuring plugins, a set of plugins are embeded and well configured which meets most needs.
 - Solved the difficulty of repeatable install work on different OS and machines, installation has been made easier by one line command (not on Windows for now).
-- Solved the performance/feature/UI-looking issue on (Neo)VIM, only carefully chosen plugins are installed, try to be a modern editor just like [vscode](https://code.visualstudio.com/), pretty colorschemes/UI/icons to make you happy working.
+- Solved the performance/feature/UI-looking issue, only carefully chosen plugins are installed, try to be a modern editor just like [vscode](https://code.visualstudio.com/), pretty colorschemes/UI/icons to make you happy working.
 - Documented almost everything so nothing been confused.
 - Customization ability for special needs.